Mohammed Dauda

-Mohammed Dauda (born 20 February 1998), commonly known as Mo Dauda, is a Ghanaian professional footballer who plays as a forward for Liga Portugal 2 club Portimonense.
+Mohammed Dauda (born 20 February 1998), commonly known as Mo Dauda, is a Ghanaian professional footballer who plays as a forward for Spanish Primera Federación club Lugo.

 Club career

 On 31 August 2021, Dauda moved on loan from Anderlecht to FC Cartagena in the Spanish Segunda División.

 On 22 July 2022, Anderlecht announced that they had loaned Dauda to Spanish Segunda División side CD Tenerife for the 2022–23 season.
 In May 2023, he signed a permanent three-year contract with the club.

 On 12 January 2024, Dauda was loaned to fellow second division side CD Eldense until June.
 On 22 August, he moved to Primera Federación side UD Ibiza also in a temporary deal.

 On 9 September 2025, Dauda signed a two-season contract with Portimonense in Liga Portugal 2.